A prime system with many self-joinings: Definitions and notation

 If $(X, \mu, T)$ is an ergodic measure preserving system, we say that the bounded linear operator $P\colon L^2(\mu)\to L^2(\mu)$ is a \emph{Markov operator} if it satisfies: \begin{enumerate} \item For all $f\in L^2(\mu)$ with $f\geq 0$, we have $Pf \geq 0$ and $P^*f\geq 0$. \item $P\one_X = \one_X$ and $P^*\one_X = \one_X$, where $\one_A$ denotes the indicator function of the set $A$. \item $PU_T = U_TP$, where $U_T\colon L^2(\mu) \to L^2(\mu)$ by $U_T f=f\circ T$. \end{enumerate}

-Markov operators can be defined more generally for an operator mapping one measure preserving system to another, but our interest is when it arises as an integral of fibers of a factor and so we can take the map from a system to itself; see, for example, Glasner~\cite{glasner-book} for more on such operators.
-More precisely, if $(X,\mu,T)$ has a factor $(Y,\nu,S)$ with factor map $\pi$, then by integrating out the fibers of the factor map, we obtain a bounded linear operator $P\colon L^2(\mu) \to L^2(\mu)$, satisfying Properties~\eqref{it:one1}--\eqref{it:three3} and we call this the \emph{Markov operator defined by $\pi$}.
+Markov operators can be defined more generally for an operator mapping one measure preserving system to another, but our interest is when the operator arises as an integral of fibers of a factor and so we can take the map from a system to itself; see, for example, Glasner~\cite{glasner-book} for more on such operators.
+More precisely, if $(X,\mu,T)$ has a factor $(Y,\nu,S)$ with factor map $\pi$, then by integrating over the fibers of the factor map, we obtain a bounded linear operator $P\colon L^2(\mu) \to L^2(\mu)$, satisfying Properties~\eqref{it:one1}--\eqref{it:three3} and we call this the \emph{Markov operator defined by $\pi$}.
+That is, by disintegration of measures there exist measures $\mu_y$ on $X$ such that $\mu=\int_Y\mu_y d\nu$ and $P(f)(x)=\int fd\mu_{\pi(x)}$.
+Note that joinings also give rise to Markov operators.
+However, these do not formally enter the arguments and so we do not discuss these Markov operators.